 - Toolkit for Providing HIV Prevention Services to Transgender Women of Color (Centers for Disease Control and Prevention): technical assistance guide that organizations can use to support prevention services for transgender women of color.

 Increasing Access to PrEP Services in Family Planning Clinics

-The Decision-Making Guide for the Provision of PrEP Services in Title X-Funded Sites - PDF is a new resource to help Title X family planning service sites make evidence-informed decisions about their role in assuring access to PrEP for HIV prevention services in their communities.
+The Decision-Making Guide for the Provision of PrEP Services in Title X-Funded Sites is a new resource to help Title X family planning service sites make evidence-informed decisions about their role in assuring access to PrEP for HIV prevention services in their communities.
 The guide describes the key decision-making factors for PrEP services and features an organizational checklist to help users determine which level of PrEP service provision will best serve their clients’ needs.
 While developed to inform PrEP decision-making in Title X-funded organizations, it may also be applicable for other settings where family planning services are offered.
-This one-page summary of the Decision-Making Guide - PDF provides an overview of the guide.
+This one-page summary of the Decision-Making Guide provides an overview of the guide.

-Increasing PrEP Awareness and Access among Women: Stories of Five Title X Funded Family Planning Sites Offering PrEP Services - PDF is a compilation of stories from Title X-funded family planning sites that serves as a companion piece to the Decision-Making Guide for the Provision of PrEP Services in Title X-Funded Sites.
+Increasing PrEP Awareness and Access among Women: Stories of Five Title X Funded Family Planning Sites Offering PrEP Services is a compilation of stories from Title X-funded family planning sites that serves as a companion piece to the Decision-Making Guide for the Provision of PrEP Services in Title X-Funded Sites.
 The five Title X family planning sites featured here share how their sites made the decision to offer PrEP services, how to prepare clinicians and staff for PrEP implementation, how to approach clients about PrEP, and other lessons learned for family planning sites considering offering PrEP services.